agileware/civicrm-sysadm-guide/docs/setup/oauth.md

 ## Register the connection {:#register}

 To setup a new connection, you must simultaneously configure the client-side (eg CiviCRM) and the remote provider-side (eg Google or
 Microsoft).
+You should plan to open them at the same time (*in separate tabs*).

 We first discuss the CiviCRM side, and then consider a few common providers.

 ### CiviCRM (Client) {:#civicrm-client}